Suthan17/Certificate-Generator/README.md

 ## Challenges

 - **Real-time Preview**: The app does not support real-time preview due to Streamlit’s limited JavaScript support.
 As a solution, a single certificate preview is available before batch generation.

-## Future Scope

-- The company plans to commercialize the application to offer it as a service for organizing hackathons and similar events.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.